 On 09 October 2017, the Department for International Trade published a White Paper that establishes the principles that will guide future UK trade policy as well as laying out the practical steps that will support those aims.
 The Trade Bill 2017-2019 was introduced to Parliament and completed its Commons stages on 17 July 2018.
-It had its first reading in the House of Lords on 18 July 2018 and its second reading on 11 September 2018 and has been through the Committee stage.
-The bill will now go to the Report stage, a further line by line examination, which is yet to be scheduled.
+It completed the House of Lords stages on 20 March 2019 and will now go to the Commons for consideration of the Lords amendments.

 The Nuclear Safeguards Bill received Royal Assent on 26 June 2018 and became the Nuclear Safeguards Act 2018.
 The Act will bolster the roles and responsibilities of the UK’s nuclear regulator, the Office for Nuclear Regulation (ONR), once the UK leaves Euratom.